danfinlay/metamask-blog-posts/truffle-metamask.md

 ![Metamask account detail view](http://i.imgur.com/5vbrfuQ.png)

-Paste the address into the Dapp window, along with how much Metacoin you'd like to send, and hit `send`!
+Paste the address into the Dapp's `To` field, along with how much Metacoin you'd like to send, and hit `send`!

 You should see a notification pop-up, notifying you that you have a transaction to approve in Metamask.